iturdikulov/notes/Ledger.md

 ## Quickstart

-First install `ledger`, for me it's aviable in ArchLinux community repo.
+First install `ledger`, for me, it's aviable in ArchLinux/NixOS community repo.

-Then you need create `journal.txt` file, use examle above.
+Then you need to create `journal.txt` file, use example above.

 Then run this commands to quickly understand how it's basicaly working: